-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (3) The person with management or control of a scaffold at a workplace must ensure that the scaffold and its supporting structure are inspected by a competent person- - (a) before use of the scaffold is resumed after an incident occurs that may reasonably be expected to affect the stability of the scaffold, and - (b) before use of the scaffold is resumed after repairs, and - (c) at least every 30 days.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (3) The person with management or control of a scaffold at a workplace must ensure that the scaffold and its supporting structure are inspected by a competent person- - (a) before use of the scaffold is resumed after an incident occurs that may reasonably be expected to affect the stability of the scaffold, and - (b) before use of the scaffold is resumed after repairs, and

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (4) If an inspection indicates that a scaffold at a workplace or its supporting structure creates a risk to health or safety, the person with management or control of the scaffold must ensure that- - (a) any necessary repairs, alterations and additions are made or carried out, and
+(c) at least every 30 days.

-(b) the scaffold and its supporting structure are inspected again by a competent person before use of the scaffold is resumed.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (4) If an inspection indicates that a scaffold at a workplace or its supporting structure creates a risk to health or safety, the person with management or control of the scaffold must ensure that- - (a) any necessary repairs, alterations and additions are made or carried out, and - (b) the scaffold and its supporting structure are inspected again by a competent person before use of the scaffold is resumed.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (5) The person with management or control of a scaffold at a workplace must ensure that unauthorised access to the scaffold is prevented while the scaffold is incomplete or unattended.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (5) The person with management or control of a scaffold at a workplace must ensure that unauthorised access to the scaffold is prevented while the scaffold is incomplete or unattended.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.